okkur/syna/exampleSite/content/fragments/contact/index.md

 - Message

 This fragment supports validations and thus can have customized error messages.
-Recaptcha and Netlify (with Netlify auto Recaptcha) support is also enabled.
-If you have a [Formspree](https://formspree.io) account you can just enter your email or if you don't, you can use a custom server or other form submission handlers.
+Recaptcha and Netlify (with Netlify auto Recaptcha) support is also available.
+With a [Formspree](https://formspree.io) account you can simply enter your email.
+Other options are using a custom server or other form submission handlers